uhlerlab/image2reg/README.md

 ## System requirements

 The code has been developed on a system running Ubuntu 20.04.
 LTS running a Intel(R) Xeon(R) W-2255 CPU with 3.70GHz, 128GB RAM and a Nvidia RTX 4000 GPU.
-Note that for configurations with lower RAM and GPU configurations parameters like the batch size for the training of the neural networks might have to be adjusted.
+Note that for setups with less available RAM and/or GPU parameters like the batch size for the training of the neural networks might have to be adjusted.

 ## Installation